leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 ### Last-mile delivery challenges for grocery delivery

 The last mile is a logistical problem because it requires you to manage customer expectations efficiently.

 Which means you will have to make it super easy for customers to order and receive groceries.

 And this can be difficult to achieve when you don't want to waste a lot of resources.

 Which means you will have to optimize the last mile.

 When it comes to grocery delivery, we believe that these three challenges will be your leading concerns:

 #### Completing multiple delivery stops

 Last-mile delivery isn’t about travelling from point A to point B, and back.

 First, that kind of delivery raises the number of miles drivers have to travel.
-Which means you increase the cost per delivery.
+Which means you increase **the cost per delivery**.

 Second, you need a big fleet if drivers have to return to the store after each delivery.
-So, you can’t handle large order volumes.
+So, you can’t handle **large order volumes**.

 That’s not very cost-effective.

 So, drivers need to have more than one stop (drop-off) on their routes.
 (Even when delivering perishable groceries)

 But each drop-off adds to the time it takes to complete each route.

 Just one stop involves: